hermangroup/docs/wallets/recovery.rst

 The first step is to determine the format of your backup.
 In most cases, this will either be a file, probably named *wallet.dat*, or a phrase of words.
-In some cases, you may have stored the private key for a Dash address directly.
+In some cases, you may have stored the private key for a Historia address directly.
 The following list shows the possibilities and methods to restore your wallet in order of probability.

-- Backup is stored in an older version of Dash Core that no longer works
+- Backup is stored in an older version of Historia Core that no longer works

-  - Follow instructions for restoring wallet files using :ref:`Dash Core <dashcore-restore>`
+  - Follow instructions for restoring wallet files using :ref:`Historia Core <historiacore-restore>`

 - Backup is a file

-  - If file name is similar to wallet.dat, try to restore using :ref:`Dash Core <dashcore-restore>`
+  - If file name is similar to wallet.dat, try to restore using :ref:`Historia Core <historiacore-restore>`
-  - If file name is similar to dash-wallet-backup or includes the word 'mobile', try to restore using :ref:`Dash Wallet for Android <dash-android-file-restore>`
+  - If file name is similar to historia-wallet-backup or includes the word 'mobile', try to restore using :ref:`Historia Wallet for Android <historia-android-file-restore>`

 - Backup is a phrase of words

-  - If 12 words long, try to restore using :ref:`Dash Electrum wallet <dash-electrum-phrase-restore>` or Dash wallet for :ref:`Android <dash-android-phrase-restore>` or :ref:`iOS <dash-ios-phrase-restore>`, depending what you used to create the backup
+  - If 12 words long, try to restore using :ref:`Historia Electrum wallet <historia-electrum-phrase-restore>` or Historia wallet for :ref:`Android <historia-android-phrase-restore>` or :ref:`iOS <historia-ios-phrase-restore>`, depending what you used to create the backup
-  - If 13 words long, try to restore using :ref:`Dash Electrum wallet <dash-electrum-phrase-restore>`
+  - If 13 words long, try to restore using :ref:`Historia Electrum wallet <historia-electrum-phrase-restore>`
   - If 12, 18 or 24 or 25 words long, try to restore with the :ref:`hardware wallet <hardware-phrase-restore>` you used to create the recovery phrase

 - Backup is a long string of random characters or a QR code

   - If 34 characters long and starting with X, this is a public address and cannot be used to restore access to lost funds.
 You need the private key.

-- If 51 characters long and starting with 7, this is a :ref:`private key in WIF <privkey-restore>`, import using Dash Core
+- If 51 characters long and starting with 7, this is a :ref:`private key in WIF <privkey-restore>`, import using Historia Core
-- If 58 characters long and starting with 6P, this is a :ref:`BIP38 encrypted private key <privkey-restore>`, decrypt using paper wallet then import using Dash Core
+- If 58 characters long and starting with 6P, this is a :ref:`BIP38 encrypted private key <privkey-restore>`, decrypt using paper wallet then import using Historia Core

 Once you have determined your backup format, follow the links to view the restore guide for that format.